-Jean Hélion (French, 1904–1987)
+Artist: Jean Hélion (French, Couterne 1904–1987 Paris)

 Medium: Oil on canvas

-57 1/2 x 44 7/8 in.
+Dimensions: 57 1/2 x 44 7/8 in.
 (146.1 x 114 cm)

-Credit Line: Gift of The Joseph Cantor Foundation, 1982 (1982.148.1)
+Credit Line: Gift of The Joseph Cantor Foundation, 1982

 Rights and Reproduction: © 2017 Artists Rights Society (ARS), New York

-French-born artist Jean Hélion painted Standing Figure in New York at a time when he was a central proponent of nonrepresentational art in the United States.
-Although the standing nude is a timeless subject in Western art, Hélion’s abstraction of the human figure is inspired by the quick-paced life of the city streets and the presence of new technology in urban settings.
+French-born artist Jean Hélion painted Standing Figure at a time when he was a central proponent of nonrepresentational art in the United States.
+In 1936, Hélion was a founding member of the American Abstract Artists group, which counted among its members Willem de Kooning.
+In this painting the body is interpreted in curved forms and shaded in tones of gray that resemble the metallic parts of a machine.
+Hélion’s depiction of the human figure is inspired by the quick-paced life of the city streets and the presence of new technology in urban settings.